StephLlavs/FlappyBird/README.md

 # FlappyBird
-Knock off Version of flappy Bird Disclaimer: (Copid and paste some of the codes)
+Knock off Version of flappy Bird Disclaimer: (Copied and paste some of the codes)